 FUNDING AREAS: Jewish Causes, Education & Youth, Justice & Humanitarian

-OVERVIEW: Jonathan Lopatin and his family move their philanthropy through the Lopatin Family Foundation, which gave away approximately $1 million in a recent year.
+OVERVIEW: Jonathan Lopatin and his family conduct their philanthropy through the Lopatin Family Foundation, which gave away approximately $1 million in a recent year.
 Lopatin is active in the Jewish community.
 He has also supported his alma mater, Vassar College.

 BACKGROUND: Jonathan M. Lopatin graduated from Vassar College in 1976.
 He joined Goldman Sachs and became a general partner in 1994.
-Lopatin has since gone on to found not-so-simple productions, a documentary film company that creates Jewish educational films.
+Lopatin has since gone on to found Not-So-Simple Productions, a documentary film company that creates Jewish educational films.

 JUSTICE & HUMANITARIAN: Lopatin steadily supports Just Food, which focuses on "community-driven solutions to inequities in our food system."
 He has also supported Doctors Without Borders/Médecins Sans Frontières (MSF).